conscious

 Terms from Artificial Intelligence: humans at the heart of algorithms

-Within human cognition, conscious processes of thinking are those that we have some knowledge that we are doing, that is if asked we might be able to explain; for example, doing mental arithmetic.
+Within human cognition, conscious processes of thinking are those where we have some knowledge of what we are doing, that is if asked we might be able to explain; for example, doing mental arithmetic.
 It is contrasted with unconscious processes which may include 'gut feelings' about things, emotion, or flashes of insight.
 This unconscious/conscious distinction is also refered to as System 1 vs System 2 thinking.

 The term 'conscious' may also be used simply to distinguish wheter one is awake (vs asleep, in a coma, etc.) ... that is consciousness.